smartops-aero/smartops-odoo-flight/flight_event/README.md

 2. In the "Times" tab, you'll see a matrix of event times.
 3. Enter the times for various events using the format described above.
 4. The system will automatically calculate flight phases based on these events.
+5. View the calculated phase durations in the "Phase Durations" tab.

 ## Models